hutch120/fundoss/README.md

 Please help support OSS by enabling us to inform your business about the amazing value OSS packages used by your company provide.

-Enter the support or sales email address of the product into package.json so we can inform your business about the many benefits of OSS and why they should support OSS.
+Enter the support or sales email address of the product into package.json so we can send a **Value Statement** to your business about the many benefits of OSS and funding options available.

 Edit `package.json` and add the following line and adjust the email address.

 ```
-{
 "fundoss": "support@product.com"
-}
 ```

-**fundoss**

-Email address used to send a **Value Statement**

 ## OSS Developers

 Add `fundoss` to your package and let us raise awareness of your OSS package to business and create an economic model for your OSS package to thrive.

-If you exclude --dev fundoss will collect usage stats in the product's production environment (assuming the package is also used in the product dependancies.)
+If you exclude `--dev` fundoss will collect usage stats in the product's production environment (assuming the package is also used in the product dependancies.)

 ```
 yarn add fundoss --dev